nopara73/ZeroLink/README.md

 Many Alices register their
  - confirmed utxos as the inputs of the CoinJoin,
- - proofs that they can spend those utxos (messages signed with the corresponding private keys),
+ - proofs, those are messages signed with the corresponding private keys,
  - their desired change outputs,
  - and blinded outputs to the Tumbler.